status-im/nimbus-build-system/README.md

 As you see, we can exclude all those "nim-dnsdisc" submodules with a single line, because the pattern is not anchored during the match.

+### OVERRIDE

+Whether to override any uncommitted changes to Git submodules during `make update`.
+Defaults to 1, in order to keep the old behaviour for users building from source.

+Set to 0 inside `make update-dev`, to help developers avoid losing work.

 ## Make targets

 ### build